franzkurt/Mars_Robot_challenge/README.md

-Solving the Mars Rover Challenge from link: https://github.com/BearchInc/code-challenge/blob/master/challenge2.md
+Using Powershell to solve the Mars Rover Challenge on link: https://github.com/BearchInc/code-challenge/blob/master/challenge2.md